K0IP, ham radio k0ip, hs6ade, pa9vw, n7ij, k0ij,

 I've been interested in radio since I was in grade school, I

-loved to tune around on my aunt's old 40's upright radio back in Lenexa , out on the back porch.
+remember tune around on my aunt's old 40's upright radio in Lenexa, out on the back porch.
 What a kick, VOA or maybe Radio Moscow softly floating in and out of the noise.

 You might remember, back in the 50's when life was simple,

 being there on a warm Kansas summer evening, out there

 on the back porch with that old wooden upright radio.

 Back when even AM broadcast band DXing was great fun.

 They spoke English & played rock & roll on AM.

 by the way, there were very FEW FM stations, FM was a new frontier.